Qiskit/rustworkx/README.md

 repo root because of the local python package shim used in building the package.
 Simply run your python scripts or programs using retworkx outside of the repo root.
-The second issue is that any local changes you make to the rust code will not be reflected live in the python you'll need to recompile the source by rerunning pip install to have any changes reflected in your python environment.
+The second issue is that any local changes you make to the rust code will not be reflected live in your python environment, you'll need to recompile retworkx by rerunning `pip install` to have any changes reflected in your python environment.

 ## Using retworkx